 I know you're probably reading this thinking 'if you're that worried about it, why the hell are you finding out?
 You don't need to put yourself through this?' but I do.
 Regardless of the nerves I'm feeling, I still know it's what I need to do.
 If I don't find out, I'll have those negative thoughts for life.
 I really want to emphasise that I'm allowed to feel like this.
 Just because I asked for this and I'm in control of finding out, I am still allowed to feel anxious.
 I know I'm strong and I know I can handle whatever the result may be, but this will change my life and nerves are normal.
 If you're in a similar situation to me, please remember that nerves don't mean you're weak, it means you're human.

-Anyway, I've got loads of other shit going on which I need to tell you about.
+Anyway, I've got loads of other shit going on that I need to tell you about.
 Mainly on the lovely topic of 'care homes' which is one gigantic messy shit storm.
 I bet you can't wait to hear me rant about that.
 For now though, I'm focussing on tomorrow.
-I've called it D-Day, I know I can't compare my worries to the Normandy Landings but it's still a day of importance to me and I know whatever the results, it will be a day which commences change in my life.
+I've called it D-Day, I know I can't compare my worries to the Normandy Landings but it's still a day of importance to me and I know whatever the results, it will be a day that commences change in my life.
 I've been honest throughout this whole thing so I will keep you updated and I'll post on my social media to tell you my results.

 Thanks for all your support, blogging makes such a difference to my life.
 Jess x